-Estimating the cost of car insurance in North Carolina depends on factors such as age, driving record, ZIP code, and the vehicle you drive.
+When it comes to estimating the cost of car insurance in North Carolina, personal factors like your age, driving record, ZIP code and the type of vehicle you own or drive matter.

 CarInsurance.com’s car insurance rate calculator takes basic details into account to give you a rate estimate in North Carolina at three different coverage levels – full coverage (with limits of 100/300/100), liability only (with limits of 50/100/50) and the state minimum.
 See your average insurance rates in the calculator below.